-- Use attendance data to find patterns and trends of persistent and severe absence - Hold regular meetings with the parents of pupils who the school (and/or local authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school

-- · Provide access to wider support services to remove the barriers to attendance - Never accept no reason given for non-attendance.
-Every non-attendance will be chased up speedily.
+- Use attendance data to find patterns and trends of persistent and severe absence - Hold regular meetings with the parents of pupils who the school (and/or local authority) considers to be vulnerable, or are persistently or severely absent, to discuss attendance and engagement at school - Provide access to wider support services to remove the barriers to attendance - Never accept 'no reason' given for non-attendance.
+Every absence will be chased up speedily.